jeffharrell/minicart/README.md

 `parent`
 The HTMLElement the Mini Cart should render as a child of.
 Default document.body.

+`formTarget`
+The HTML target property for the checkout form.

 `displayEdge`
 The edge of the page the cart should pin to.
 Set to left or right.
 Default right.